 Ellis Road - El Dorado National Forest Road #8N25

-signed turn off of Highway 88, a steep long, winding, hairy drive on a paved, back road that switchbacks down to river and prime camping.
+a signed turn off of Sierra Highway 88; a steep long, winding, hairy drive on a paved, back road that switchbacks down to river and prime camping.
 Minimal access and recreation at Salt Springs reservoir.

 View Larger Map

 Mokelumne Wilderness is a popular destination for backpackers or equestrian folks, mostly in summer months.
-A topographic waterproof Mokelumne Map or the standard issue USDA El Dorado Forest Map
+Snow closes highway for winter, with very limited access to the backcountry.
+A topographic waterproof map: Mokelumne Wilderness Maps or USDA El Dorado Forest Map